joegeorgeson/GWIPS_scrape/README.md

 ```

 ## Step 3: Rename files and organize into assembly-based directories
-(will need to update paths inside `gwips_helper.R`
+(will need to update paths inside `gwips_helper.R`)
 ```
 Rscript gwips_helper.R
 ```

+## Step 4: Create master key
+* An additional python script was create `get_gwips_text.py` to retrieve the 'text' attribute as displayed the html page.
+* An additional R script `Make_key.R` was written to consolidate all info.

+Ulitmately, all data needed for GWIPS mining in the file [GWIPS_key.csv](GWIPS_key.csv) created on 17Jul2023.

-The final directory created contained the below on 16-Jul-2023
+The final directory created contains the below;
 ```
 num.files	size	parent
 4009	133G	.